Prompt Rules

 Some detectors include multiple rules, each targeting a specific data type within a broader risk category:

-- Malicious Entity detector has fully defined rules for detecting malicious IP address, URL, and domain references.
+- Malicious Entity detector includes predefined rules for detecting malicious IP address, URL, and domain references.

 - Confidential and PII Entity and Secret and Key Entity detectors let you select a custom set of predefined redact rules and configure them individually.